yosriayed/cplease/README.md

 associated future object can retrieve the value using the `get()` method which will block the calling thread until the promise is fulfilled.
 The `take()` method can also be used to move out the result from the shared state of promise/future pair.
 If an exception is thrown during the computation, the `get()` methods will rethrow the exception.

-The future class also provides a `then()` method that allows the user to attach an arbitray continuation to the result of the future, which will be executed when the result is ready.
+The future class provides a `then()` method that allows the user to attach an arbitray continuation to the result of the future, which will be executed when the result is ready.
 The `then()` method returns a new future that represents the result of the continuation.